dbagaric/queue-manager/README.md

 ### Create an Instance of QueueManagerFactory

-The Factory will provide you an instance of your chosen queue type and can fallback to "offline mode" if it has trouble connecting.
+The Factory will provide you an instance of your chosen queue type.
 The OfflineQueueManager will simply execute the job immediately if the queue is not available.
 This is useful for testing in environments where you don't have access to a queue server.